Addepto in now part of KMS Technology – read full press release!

 Amazon Bedrock custom model import capability

 Since it was first launched in April 2023, Amazon Bedrock users have been leveraging the system’s capability to import data and customize publicly available models for domain-specific tasks.
-By combining the beneficial attributes of the different foundational models and large language models available on Bedrock with their own data, developers can enjoy a compounding intelligence effect.
-[2]

 The added intelligence gained by combining various systems results in more robust Gen AI applications that can cater to a wider range of use cases.
 Essentially, this is AI’s version of ‘two heads are better than one.’